Shi-Da Night Market (師大夜市)

 Shi-Da is just one of many night markets in Taipei!

 What happened to Shi-Da Night Market?
 Long story short, neighbours were becoming concerned with the market's rapid expansion and the noise associated with the market's seemingly unending growth.
 The city government stepped in to enforce proper licensing and regulation, and many of the vendors left.
 This doesn't mean that the market is empty, however, just many of the unlicensed pushcart operators have moved on to other markets in the city.
 Shi-Da is still a great place to walk around and browse, and has returned more to its roots of a student hangout.

 Opening hours are generally from noon onwards until around midnight or slightly after, later on weekends and holidays.

-Shi-Da is home to a Mandarin Training Center, and located closeby to other language centers in Taipei City.
+Shi-Da is home to a Mandarin Training Centre, and located closeby to other language centres in Taipei City.